Dulce Ann Hofer: 2010 Gubernatorial run

-House of Representatives
+House of Representatives (2013 - 2022)

+2013, 2016, and 2019 elections

+She ran for congresswoman in 2013 against incumbent congressman Romeo Jalosjos Jr., and was successful.
+She would proceed to win in the 2016 and 2019 local elections.
 In the 17th Congress, Hofer served as the Chairperson of the Philippine House Committee on Higher and Technical Education.

+18th Congress

-In the 18th Congress, she is the Chairperson of the Philippine House Committee on Foreign Affairs, and sits in as member of the House Committee on Appropriations.
+In the 18th Congress, she was the Chairperson of the Philippine House Committee on Foreign Affairs, and was as member of the House Committee on Appropriations.
 On July 10, 2020, Hofer is among the 70 representatives who voted to reject the franchise renewal of ABS-CBN.